All Episodes

 What would Clinton do?

-The media is out there constructing what would Clinton do.
+The media is out there constructing what would Clinton do?

-Clinton would call this panel of five women the band of bimbos, and James Carvel would be out there waving a dollar bill in front of them to see how many of them would start disrobing for it.
+Clinton would call this panel of five women the band of bimbos, and James Carville would be out there waving a dollar bill in front of them to see how many of them would start disrobing for it.

 And he'd call whoever put it together a sex pervert.

-But they would be out there, the Democrats would be attacking the accusers.
+The Democrats would be attacking the accusers.

-Why women don't lie about this, folks?
+Women don't lie about this, folks.

 They don't make these things up.